LithoCoders/dailycpp/EffectiveModernC++/chapter3/Item16_Make_const_member_functions_thread_safe.md

-# Make const member functions thread safe in a concurrent context
+# `const` member functions in a concurrent context
+As you know `const` member functions shall not modify the object, but in the following example, we consider a `const` member function which modifies a shared resource.
+This might be a good practise that you need or don't fall into this situation.

 ```c++
 #include<vector>